 Your child is growing quickly and is more mature than in his or her younger years.
 Your child will want more freedom and responsibility.
 But your child still needs you to set limits and help guide his or her behaviour.
 You also need to teach your child how to be safe when away from home.

 In this age group, most children enjoy being with friends.
 They are starting to become more independent and improve their decision-making skills.
 While they like you and still listen to you, they may start to show irritation with or lack of respect for adults in charge.

 Tell your child why you think school is important.
 Show interest in your child's school.
 Encourage your child to join a school team or activity.
-If your child is having trouble with classes, get a tutor for him or her.
+If your child is having trouble with classes, you might try getting a tutor.
 If your child is having problems with friends, other students, or teachers, work with your child and the school staff to find out what is wrong.

-Flu immunization is recommended once a year for all children ages 6 months and older.
-Human papillomavirus (HPV) vaccination for girls and boys is recommended starting at age 9.
-Meningococcal and Tdap shots may also be recommended around this time.
-A Tdap shot protects against tetanus, diphtheria, and pertussis.
+Influenza (flu) immunization is recommended once a year for all children ages 6 months and older.
+Starting at age 9, everyone should get the human papillomavirus (HPV) series of shots.
+A meningococcal and Tdap shots may also be recommended around this time.
+A Tdap shot is recommended to protect against tetanus, diphtheria, and pertussis.
 Check with your doctor or provincial ministry of health to learn about the vaccine recommendations in your area.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.